 He’s contracted malaria early in his career, and it nearly killed him.
-He was very observant, and refused that standard treatment of the time.
+He was exquisitely observant, and refused the standard treatment of the time.

 If I had been bled I should never have got well nor been here to tell you this story.
 I was very ill; the fever raged, and I didn’t know how to arrest its progress by the treatment with quinine.
 This was before the days of quininisni, and fevers were allowed to take their course.
 Patients were bled, purged, administered tartar emetic, and given fever-mixtures every two hours during the twenty-four ; the patients were salivated, and the patients died, some of them sooner than others.
 Those who were bled and purged the strongest died the quickest.

 He credits a pharmacist for saving his life with brandy and quinine.

 We also know this about Sims: He was a racist.
 He was no more a racist than anyone else in his time at his location, and those racist concepts colored how he viewed black people.

 The controversy is twofold and tends to lack historical nuance.
 Sims has been painted as either a monstrous butcher or a benign figure who, despite his slaveowning status, wanted to cure all women from their distinctly gendered suffering.
 As a historian and researcher, I am usually frustrated by the ahistoricism and reductionism that has emerged on both sides of the Sims debate.
 To better understand Sims, his enslaved patients, and the state of medicine, we must contextualize the antebellum South and its racial politics.

 She goes on to say that he lived in a slave-holding society, expressed the racism and sexism considered normal during his time, but, in the end, he contributed significantly to the field of gynecological surgery.